 Fabian Blake

-Vice Chairman, European Chamber South China Board; General Manager, AMS Group
+Chairman, European Chamber South China Board; Founder and Director, SynaXis

-Having resided and worked in China since 2008, Fabian has accumulated 15 years of experience exclusively in South China.
-During this time, he has played a pivotal role in the operational development of major corporations like the ETEX Group.
-Additionally, he has successfully managed smaller Chinese business units specialising in engineering services, offering value-added solutions to European clientele.
+Prior to launching his Innovative venture, Fabian has resided and worked in South China since 2008 and has played a pivotal role in the operational development of major corporations like ETEX Group and successfully managed smaller business units specialising in engineering and manufacturing services like AMS Group, offering value-added solutions to a broad Western clientele.

 Furthermore, Fabian has also served as a Member of the Board of the Benelux Chamber of Commerce from 2013 to 2016.
-His extensive experience and dedication to the industry make him a valuable asset to both AMS Assembly Foshan and the broader business community.
+His extensive experience and dedication to the industry make him a valuable asset to both SynaXis and the broader business community.

 Davide Follador